TimeWalkOrg/building-mill-valley-ca-hub-theater/README.md

 -

 ## SketchUp Model
-- Made by Avery Schoen
+- Made by Catherine Foy and Amelia Sharpe
 - Model completed: December, 2017
 - Modeled in SketchUp 2017